mattpieterse/IIEVC-PROG6221-ICE-1/README.md

 - She must be able to enter the amount paid by the customer, and the change must be calculated.
 - For each customer a summary of the number of items bought and the amount paid must be printed.
 - At the end of the day, a report displaying the total number of sweets, number of loaves of bread and the total amount of money collected must be displayed.

+## Contribution

+This repository is private and has been released into the public domain with the intention of code submission.
+All issues and pull requests will be ignored, do not attempt to modify and/or contribute to this repository in any way as it is the work of an individual.